Today, modern product teams need to get user input at scale to create user-facing experiences that delight and bring value.

 Finally, in the analysis part, the data is assessed to determine the next steps.
 If the results of the test match the objectives of the input, the decision can be made and the next phase can start.
 If not, a cycle of iteration follows until the objective is reached or the decision invalidated.

-Maze, the rapid testing platform for modern, agile teams
+Maze, the product research platform for modern, agile teams

-Maze is the Rapid Testing Platform that gives modern teams actionable user insights, in a matter of hours.
+Maze is the Product Research Platform that enables rapid testing and gives modern teams actionable user insights, in a matter of hours.
 Made for user-facing experiences, teams can test remotely, autonomously, and collaboratively and see results transform into the metrics that matter.
 Unlike qualitative testing tools that rely on expensive and time-consuming moderated research, Maze empowers anyone to test.
 From usability tests to user surveys, teams can democratize the entire testing process and make user insights accessible, company-wide.